Snappability and singularity-distance of pin-jointed body-bar frameworks

 \begin{rmk} The computation of the critical points, which depends heavily on the number of unknowns, can be a time consuming task in the first run of the homotopy.
 But if one changes the inner metric of the framework within the design process the critical points of the resulting new system of equations can be computed from the already known critical points of the initial system more efficiently by means of parameter homotopy \cite{bates}. $\diamond$ \end{rmk}

 First of all we can restrict to the obtained real critical points as only these correspond to realizations.
 This resulting set $\mathcal{R}$ of realizations is split into a set $\mathcal{E}$, whose elements correspond to local extrema of $u(\Vkt V')$, and its absolute complement $\mathcal{S}=\mathcal{R}\setminus\mathcal{E}$ of so-called {\it saddle realizations}.
-This separation can be done by the {\it second partial derivative test}; i.e.\ all eigenvalues of the {\it Hessian matrix} of the function $u(\Vkt V')$ are either positive ($\Leftrightarrow$ local minimum) or negative ($\Leftrightarrow$ local maximum).
+This separation can be done by the {\it second partial derivative test} based on the {\it Hessian matrix} of the function $u(\Vkt V')$ or in the case of side conditions one has to use the bordered Hessian \cite{spring} of the Lagrangian $F(\Vkt V',\lambda)$.
 Let us denote the set of stable realizations by $\mathcal{M}\subset\mathcal{E}$, which correspond to local minima.

 One way for computing the local snappability is to start at saddle points and apply gradient descent algorithms to find neighboring local minima.
 This was done in the following example of a full quad.